 As for the cons, Daiya Farmhouse Blocks are definitely meant to be enjoyed as is.
-Unlike the old blocks, they don’t melt nicely – I would stick with Daiya shreds for a gooey experience.
+Unlike the old blocks, they don’t melt nicely.
+I would stick with Daiya shreds for a gooey experience.
 Briefly back on the pro side, they will melt in the microwave or into a sauce on the stove top.
-In fact, I tried freezing some slices and cubes with little success (the texture is significantly affected), but frozen bites of this plant-based cheese substitute will still melt fairly well into sauces.
+In fact, I tried freezing some slices and cubes with little success (the texture is significantly affected).
+Although, frozen bites of this plant-based cheese substitute will still melt fairly well into sauces.

 As for the flavors, all varieties of the Daiya Farmhouse Blocks have the same ingredient base but each has its own unique vibe:

 I think they hit the mark with this one as it tastes just like American cheddar, from what I remember.
 It has a spot on texture with a genuine cheesy flavor that’s only slightly tangier than I’d imagine real cheese.

 Not quite as rich and smoky as I remember this cheese to be, but this substitute still has a pleasant “after-smoke” and a warm, cheesy, but not overly so, bite.

 This is by far the tangiest of the bunch.
 It’s good, but a little of the cheesy flavor is lost in the sharpness.
 Still quite multi-purpose but not my favorite for eating as is.

 The consistency of this flavor alternative is slightly different from the others – a little drier, in fact.
 Fortunately, the spicy kick overrides the textural issues and blends nicely with the cheesy backdrop.

 The Facts on Daiya Farmhouse Blocks